brummetj/bitly-intern-challenge/README.md

 This library was built to make quick responses to twitter with bitly links.

 For example...
-Let us say someone uses Twitter as a marketing tool, and they have items they sell with URI's that you would describe as a 'Deep link'.
+Let us say someone uses Twitter as a marketing tool, and they have items they sell with URI's that you would describe as a 'Deep link' or a 'Long Url'.
 This library API could make it so someone can quickly market their item as a Bitly link on their twitter account.
 This person can utilize all the valuable information you guys provide fast and easy with one HTTP request to their own endpoint!! :)

 If there is no URL present in the form value then it will simply just submit a tweet to your account.